 The Garden-Enhanced Nutrition Education Train the Trainers (GENE 3T) is a unique training and networking opportunity for educators and organizations to provide professional development and technical assistance to California school garden and nutrition programs.
+A Train the Trainer program helps trainers learn more about supporting their business, so they can grow and develop.
+With the use of services similar to Langevin, a trainer can learn more through a Facilitating the Virtual Classroom course, giving them the skills and training to confidently run their own training courses within their organisation.
 GENE 3T workshops give school garden and nutrition promoters tools to offer Garden-Enhanced Nutrition Education Workshops (GENE) in their own regions.

 All Trainers-in-Training Will: